 Component display theory is one of the cognitivist theories of instructional design introduced by Dave Merrill in the 1980s, whose original intention was to separate content from instructional strategy.
+Component display theory was greatly influenced by Robert Gagne's conditions of learning.
 In his own words, "Component Display Theory was an attempt to identify the components from which instructional strategies could be constructed."
 Aside from identifying those components, Merrill suggested their usage in order to create successful instructions.